dadrasarmin/rnaseq_quantification_kallisto_pipeline/README.md

 # From raw reads to expression table
-This file has been written on 18th October 2023.
-Maybe it is not update or functional anymore.
+This file has been written on 22nd of April 2024.
+Maybe it is not update or functional anymore in future.

 ## 0. Workflow